NREL/SOEP-QSS-Test/Status.md

 ### Main Issues

-Currently the main issues with OCT+QSS simulations are:
+Currently the main issue categories with OCT+QSS simulations are:
 * Derivatives for some Buildings models are sensitive to the standard QSS approach of propagating somewhat "stale" quantized trajectories ([#1](https://github.com/NREL/SOEP-QSS-Test/issues/1))
 * Directional Derivatives ([#2](https://github.com/NREL/SOEP-QSS-Test/issues/2)):
   * Directional derivatives have proven important to the QSS+FMU zero-crossing protocol and could be used to provide state variable 2nd derivatives if efficiency obstacles are overcome